Magnolia0909/LawMamba/README.md

-# LawMamba
+# Provbench
-The code of LegalMamba
+The code of Provbench